-Watching movies on Netflix, commenting on friend's new relationship update on Facebook, and checking out accessories Wishlist on Amazon are some of the kinds of stuff your employees love to do.
+Watching movies on Netflix, commenting on friends' new relationship updates on Facebook, and checking out accessories Wishlist on Amazon are some of the kinds of stuff your employees love to do.
 Using time tracking software might help you track down the time your employees are wasting on these web platforms.
-Make sure that your employees are not distracted by any workplace time wasters during worktime.
+Make sure that your employees are not distracted by any workplace time wasters during work time.
 It’s a tough job but still doable if you choose to do this in the right way.

 13. Say ‘No’ to Multitasking